 Surestone is exposed to the risk that outsourced service providers fail to provide services in line with expectations resulting in financial loss.
-This risk is mitigated by due diligence prior to onboarding of new outsourced service providers and at regular intervals, service level agreements and monitoring against agreed performance and requirements.
+This risk is mitigated by due diligence prior to onboarding of new outsourced service providers and at regular intervals, service level agreements and monitoring against agreed performance and requirements and regular audits.